 - 4.1 Assessing socio-cultural inclusiveness; - 4.2 Increased human health and wellbeing; - 4.3 Ecological and environmental restoration; - 4.4 Economic and labour market benefits.

-Second, the scales at which monitoring and assessment have to be performed should be defined.
-In particular, the monitoring scale and times need to be carefully defined in order to be able to highlight measurable impacts, which depend on the NBS.
+Second, the scales at which monitoring and assessment are to be performed need to be defined.
+In particular, the monitoring scale and times need careful definition in order to be able to highlight measurable impacts, depending on the NBS.